Elhuyar/BERT-BiLSTM-CRF-NER/README.md

 you can see this after run the above code:
 ![](./pictures/text_class_rst.png)

-Note that it can not start NER service and Text Classification service together. but you can using twice command line start ner service and text classification with different port.
+Note that NER service and Text Classification service can not be started together.
+You need to start two instances in different ports.

 ### Flask server service
-sometimes, multi thread deep learning model service may not use C/S service, you can useing simple http service replace that, like using flask. now you can reference code:bert_base/server/simple_flask_http_service.py，building your simple http server service
+Sometimes, multi thread deep learning model service may not use C/S service, you can use simple http service replace that, like using flask. now you can reference code:bert_base/server/simple_flask_http_service.py，building your simple http server service

 ## License